barsa-sahoo/FIFA-WorldCup-Analytics/README.md

 #### Player Details
 - Total Players: Reiterates the total number of players (4,172).
-- Player Foot Preference: A donut chart shows that 92.48% of players prefer their right foot, while 7.52% prefer their left.
+- Player Foot Preference: A donut chart shows that 92.48% of players are right footed, while 7.52% are left footed.
-- Count of Players by Club: A bar chart with the top 10 clubs by the number of players, such as Real Madrid and Atlético Madrid.
+- Count of Players by Club: A bar chart with the top 10 clubs by the number of players, such as Real Madrid and Atlético Madrid having the high number of players.
 - Count of Players by Position: A bar chart categorizing players by position, with Midfielders, Defenders, and Forwards as the top positions.
 - Performance Analysis by Height and Weight: Scatter plots analyzing player performance by height and weight.
 - Performance Analysis by Preferred Foot: A scatter plot assessing player performance based on their preferred foot.